shawntabrizi/substrate-collectables-workshop/steps/10/README.md

 }
 ```

-Our `#[runtime::derive(RuntimeEvent)]` would aggregate these together, and allow you to access all events from a single object:
+Our `#[runtime::derive(RuntimeEvent)]` would aggregate these together, and allow you to access all possible events from a single object:

 ```rust
 // Constructed by our